Many would doubt the concept as of why one would prefer using his phone as a webcam? Well, there are a bunch of reasons to push this idea:

 - Click save.

 You can now place video calls from your computer using your phone as a webcam!
+Also, check out this amazing cell phone lanyard for your phone’s safety while traveling or working.

 Note for iPhone, iPad users: The app stops working if you hit the home button or lock your phone.